-The scans define where samples are to be recorded in the frequency band.
+The measurements define where samples are to be recorded in the frequency band.
 In addition to the START and END of the spectrum also a STEP width can be specified.
-Due to the limitations of the transceiver, we can only measure frequencies that are multiples of 1 MHz and in the range from 2.4 GHz to 2.5 GHz.
-The DWELL and SWEEP parameters have the same semantic as in [8] and define how many samples are taken on a certain frequency and how often we hop through the spectrum.
+Due to the limitations of the transceiver, we can only measure frequencies that are multiples of 1 MHz and in the range from

-Figure 3.
-An interleaved measurement
+Figure 2: An interleaved measurement

+2.4 GHz to 2.5 GHz.
+The DWELL and SWEEP parameters have the same semantic as in [2] and define how many samples are taken on a certain frequency and how often we hop through the spectrum.
 The arguments of loop and delay (REP and DELAY-TIME) specify how often the commands inside the loop are repeated and the duration to wait respectively.

-III.
-FRAMEWORK CAPABILITIES
+3. FRAMEWORK CAPABILITIES